axonweb3/axon-devops/axon-cli/README.md

 3. run axon-cli with correct parameters.
 For example, ../target/debug/axon-cli --mount=/home/wenyuan/git/axon-devops/axon-cli/devtools --data=/home/wenyuan/git/axon-devops/axon-cli/devtools/chain --bench=/home/wenyuan/git/axon-devops/benchmark/benchmark
-   You have to config mount path and chain data path explicitly.
+   You have to config mount path, chain data path and benchmark config path explicitly.

 4. after axon-cli gets run.
 You have 4 commands to exeute.
 Before the start of docker containers, you have to enable tcp port for docker(0.0.0.0:2375 in this case).
 1). start, you can start 4 docker axon nodes.
 2). stop, stop the 4 docker nodes just started.
 3). rm, remove the 4 docker containers just created.
-4). delete, delete chain data under the path specified by parameter --data.
+4). del, delete chain data under the path specified by parameter --data.
+5). bm, start benchmark, transactions will be sent to the axon nodes.

 5. to be sure of the correctness.
 You can check by the following commands:
 1) check the liveness of axon nodes